Obituary of James V. Nocera

 In lieu of flowers, memorial contributions may be made to the S.P.C.A. of Luzerne County, 524 E. Main St., Wilkes Barre, PA.
 18702 or Scranton Animal Association, PO Box 3784, Scranton, PA.
 18505 or a charity of the donor’s choice.

-To send flowers to the family of James Nocera, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of James Nocera, please visit Tribute Store